radheshamnagare/FileSystem/README.md

      -after that we coping file in disk and during the copy we may face some error that's we want to handle it..
      -after file copy successfuly we want to check it is copy data is correct compare to original file ,so some automation is needs here.

-*between the copy/paste/deleted operation we want to hanle so much error : all of operation we want to perform carefully because each bit is important and the blocks are just logicaly representaion .so all of data is mix togeter that's when we copy/paste of various types file we may get wrong information also .
+*between the copy/paste/deleted operation we want to handle so much error : all of operation we want to perform carefully because each bit is important and the blocks are just logicaly representaion .so all of data is mix togeter that's when we copy/paste of various types file we may get wrong information also .